Congressional App Challenge

 How do I register?

-Once you have an idea and your final list of teammates if you plan to compete as a team, you can register online here to reserve your space.
-Once you are registered, lookout for an email about about how to submit your final app.
+Once you have an idea and your final list of teammates, if you plan to compete as a team, you can register online here to reserve your space.
+Once you are registered, lookout for an email about how to submit your final app and other important details.